level2d/craft-vite-starter/README.md

 3. Runs `ddev php craft` install commands and takes you through the craft cms cli installer

 ## Using NodeJS
-Seeing a `package.json` file in the root of this project may tempt to you run node processes on your host machine. (e.g `yarn install ...`)
+Seeing a `package.json` file in the root of this project may tempt to you run node processes on your host machine. (e.g `yarn add ...`)

 **DON'T DO IT!
 YOU'RE GONNA HAVE A BAD TIME!**

 Instead, only run node processes from within a ddev docker container.
-To do that, make sure your ddev environement is running with `make up`, then you can install any node packages you need with `ddev yarn install <your-package-name>`.
+To do that, make sure your ddev environement is running with `make up`, then you can install any node packages you need with `ddev yarn add <your-package-name>`.